MDAnalysis/mdanalysis/CODE_OF_CONDUCT.md

 ## Reporting

 If someone makes you or any other contributor feel unsafe or unwelcome, please report this in a timely manner.
-Code of conduct violations reduce the value of the community for everyone and we take them seriously.
+Code of conduct (CoC) violations reduce the value of the community for everyone and we take them seriously.
 All complaints will be reviewed and investigated and will result in a response that is deemed necessary and appropriate to the circumstances.

 You can file a report by filling out [this form][conduct-form].
-The project team is obligated to maintain confidentiality with regard to the reporter of an incident.
+The CoC Committee is obligated to maintain confidentiality with regard to the reporter of an incident.

 The online form gives you the option to keep your report anonymous or request